youssefsharief/meetups-google-assistant/README.md

 ## Pre-Usage
-* Use V1 Legacy Dialogflow api
+* Use V2 Dialogflow api
 * Enable fullfilment for intents

 ## Usage